 TGaz Editor: Modify the paragraph in P75L9-12 as shown below:

-The Device Class and Full Bandwidth I2R MU-MIMO subfields are defined in Table 9-322b, Subfields of the HE PHY Capabilities Information field.
-For associated STAs their values are equal to the value of the Device Class and Full Bandwidth UL MU-MIMO subfields respectively that is exchanged during association.
+The Device Class and Full Bandwidth UL MU-MIMO subfields correspond to the Device Class and Full Bandwidth UL MU-MIMO fields (#3490) defined in Table 9-321b (Subfields of the HE PHY Capabilities Information field).
+For associated STAs the value of the Device Class and Full Bandwidth UL MU-MIMO subfields are equal to the value of the Device Class and Full Bandwidth UL MU-MIMO fields respectively that is exchanged during association.